hummatli/android-open-animation/README.md

 * Push to the branch (git push origin my-new-feature)
 * Create new Pull Request
 * Star it

+If you have any question about application please let me know.
+Write to settarxan@gmail.com.
+I will help.

 #Developed By
 Sattar Hummatli - settarxan@gmail.com